center-for-threat-informed-defense/cti-blueprints/README.md

 Please see the guidance for contributors if are you interested in [contributing or simply reporting issues.](/CONTRIBUTING.md).
-Submit [issues](https://github.com/center-for-threat-informed-defense/cti_blueprints/issues) for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.
+Submit [issues](https://github.com/center-for-threat-informed-defense/cti_blueprints/issues) for any technical questions/concerns or contact ctid@mitre.org directly for more general inquiries.

 ## Notice

-Copyright 2023 MITRE Engenuity.
+Copyright 2023 MITRE.
 Approved for public release.
 Document number CT0069.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this